We all know that hiring website builders in India is an ideal choice for all small businesses.

 Therefore, here we have mentioned 5 ways or tips to provide feedback to your web developer effectively.

 #1 Be clear & concise

 Clarity is the key to any effective feedback process.

 No matter how small or big the feedback, you may not be able to convey your message to your web developer if you don’t write them clearly.

 In the absence of clear & concise feedback, you may lose a lot of time & energy explaining the points to your web developer.

-- Instead of writing “the texts looks messy“, you can write “the line-height of the fonts need to be increased or provide some line breaks within the sentences“.
+- Instead of writing “the text looks messy“, you can write “the line height of the fonts need to be increased or provide some line breaks within the sentences“.
 Or instead of writing “the mobile version of the website looks bad“, you can write “on mobiles, the buttons need to be smaller, the text alignment must be justified, the images look blurred, etc.“

 - Instead of writing “the homepage looks bad“, you can write “remove x element or move x element to the top and y element to bottom“.

 These examples may sound very obvious or basic, but believe me, most webmasters don’t provide detailed feedback to their website builders and as a result, they face issues like project completion delay, multiple rounds of iterations, and sometimes conflicts with their developers too.